 Medicare Advantage plans are offered by private insurance companies.

-They include Parts A and B, and often additional benefits like dental or vision care.
+They encompass Parts A and B, along with those extra benefits like dental or vision care.

 - Your budget